emmettbutler/candela/README.md

 * Commands are 100% python and can run aribtrary code
 * Commands can run code in secondary threads for asynchronous operation
 * Customizable tab completion hooks for command arguments
+* Customizable key event callbacks for reacting to each keypress event
 * Responsive layout for smaller terminals
 * Numerous built-in command templates
 * Simple command syntax and help system